Watermarking Text Data on Large Language Models for Dataset Copyright: Introduction

 \section{Introduction}

-Large Language Models (LLMs), including BERT \cite{devlin2018bert} and ChatGPT \cite{zhou2023comprehensive}, have recently showcased their impressive performance for learning language representations.
-This capability has proven beneficial for a wide range of downstream Natural Language Processing (NLP) tasks.
-Despite these advancements, the considerable data requirements of these large models have led to serious concerns~\cite{carlini2019secret,thomas2020investigating,mireshghallah2021privacy,elmahdy2022privacy}.
-Specifically, there is a potential risk to individuals' privacy if their private data is used to train these LLMs without any authorization.
-This has incited significant apprehension regarding both data privacy and copyright protection \cite{cao2023comprehensive}.
+Large language models (LLMs) \cite{zhou2023comprehensive, zhao2023survey, mialon2023augmented,cao2023comprehensive}, including BERT \cite{devlin2018bert} and ChatGPT \cite{ouyang2022training}, have recently showcased their impressive performance in learning language representations.
+This capability has proven beneficial for a wide range of downstream natural language processing (NLP) tasks.
+Despite these advancements, the considerable data requirements of these large models have led to serious concerns such as privacy leakage \cite{ mireshghallah2021privacy,elmahdy2022privacy} and copyright infringement \cite{carlini2019secret}.

+Signifying these concerns, Reddit has recently begun charging companies who exhibit excessive usage of its API, aiming to restrict the free utilization of its data for LLM training \cite{Vigliarolo_2023}.
+Also, Twitter's CEO, Elon Musk, has indicated that Microsoft allegedly used Twitter data without proper authorization for AI training \cite{Kifleswing_2023}.
+In light of these challenges, the importance of safeguarding data privacy and copyrights is more pronounced than ever, not only from corporate perspectives but also from individual users' viewpoints.
+Given that any data published online could be vulnerable to unauthorized use, it becomes imperative to protect individual data, particularly when legal frameworks governing corporate data usage remain underdeveloped.

-To prevent the illegal or unauthorized usage of private text data in LLMs, individuals should be able to verify whether or not a company used their personal text to train a model~\cite{hisamoto2020membership}.
-This problem has been well formalized and studied as the \textit{Membership Inference} (MI) problem: as shown in Figure \ref{fig:mi}, given a data sample and a machine learning model, identifying whether this sample was used to train the model or not. \citet{shokri2017membership} is a pioneer work that studies how the prediction vector of a sample can reveal its membership status.
-Although most studies of membership inference focus on computer vision tasks~\cite{hanzlik2021mlcapsule,rezaei2021difficulty,del2022leveraging}, more recent works have started to pay attention to NLP models due to the severe privacy leakage~\cite{song2019auditing,hisamoto2020membership,yang2021vulnerability}.
+To prevent the unauthorized usage of private text data in LLMs from the user's side, individuals should be able to verify whether or not a company used their personal text to train a model~\cite{hisamoto2020membership}.
+This problem has been well formalized and studied as the \textit{Membership Inference} (MI) problem \cite{shokri2017membership}, given a data sample and a machine learning model, identifying whether this sample was used to train the model or not.
+Although most studies of membership inference focus on computer vision tasks~\cite{hanzlik2021mlcapsule,rezaei2021difficulty,del2022leveraging}, more recent works have started to pay attention to NLP models due to the severe privacy leakage~\cite{hisamoto2020membership,yang2021vulnerability}.